Serge Ferrari Fabrics

 Ferrari 702 fabrics also exist in an aluminum surface finish with acrylic topcoat.

 Ferrari Precontraint TX-30 is a pure PVDF, cross-linked topcoat that is not weldable.
 It is a PVDF coating that maximizes the self-cleaning properties and improves the longevity of the fabric.
 The TX-30 topcoat is not weldable, but Lightweight Manufacturing operates special equipment that grinds off the topcoat in those areas that need welding.

 Ferrari Flexlight Advanced 902 Formula S2 fabric is suitable for high-quality permanent fabric structures.
 The Formula S2 topcoat provides a calibrated PVDF layer to enhance the surface properties and extend the life of the fabric.
-The strength is higher than the Ferrari 702 fabric, with a comparable amount of coating coverage on top of the fibers.
+The strength is higher than the Ferrari 702 fabric, with a comparable amount of coating coverage on top of the yarns.
 Ferrari 902 is considered a type II fabric, while Ferrari 702 is a type I fabric.
 This classification is part of the classification system that divides architectural fabrics into 5 strength classes, from type I through type V.

 Ferrari Precontraint 832 fabric is suitable for industrial applications.
 The strength is the same as the Ferrari 902 fabric, with slightly less coating and an acrylic topcoat.
 It is available in a range of colors.

 Ferrari Precontraint 1002 Formula S2 fabric has the same strength as the 902 S2 fabric but provides a heavier coating weight.

 Ferrari Precontraint 1002 is also available with a TX-30 topcoat (Serge Ferrari Flexlight Xtrem TX30-II).